 We and DISH Network filed combined income tax returns in certain states from 2008 through 2019.
 We have earned and recognized tax benefits for certain state income tax credits that we would be unable to fully utilize currently if we had filed separately from DISH Network.
-Consistent with accounting principles that apply to transfers of assets between entities under common control, we recorded a charge of \$2.2 million in additional paid-in capital for the year ended December 31, 2020, representing the amount that we estimate is more likely than not to be realized by DISH Network as a result of its utilization of the tax credits that we earned.
+Consistent with accounting principles that apply to transfers of assets between entities under common control, we record a charge to additional paid-in capital representing the amount that we estimate is more likely than not to be realized by DISH Network as a result of its utilization of the tax credits that we earned.
+We did not record a charge to additional paid-in capital for the year ended December 31, 2021.
 We expect to increase additional paid-in capital upon receipt of any consideration that DISH Network pays to us in exchange for these tax credits.

 Telesat Obligation Agreement.
 We transferred the Telesat Transponder Agreement to DISH Network as part of the BSS Transaction; however, we retained certain obligations related to DISH Network's performance under that agreement.
 In September 2019, we and DISH Network entered into an agreement whereby DISH Network compensates us for retaining such obligations.
-We earned revenue of approximately \$0.5 million from DISH Network under this agreement for the year ended December 31, 2020.
+We earned revenue of approximately \$0.5 million from DISH Network under this agreement for the year ended December 31, 2021.

 TerreStar Agreement.
 In March 2012, DISH Network completed its acquisition of substantially all the assets of TerreStar Networks Inc. ("TerreStar").
-Prior to DISH Network's acquisition of substantially all the assets of TerreStar and our completion of the Hughes Acquisition, TerreStar and HNS entered into various agreements pursuant to which we provide, among other things, warranty, operations and maintenance and hosting services for TerreStar's ground-based communications equipment (the "TerreStar Agreements").
+Prior to DISH Network's acquisition of substantially all the assets of TerreStar and our completion of the Hughes

+Acquisition, TerreStar and HNS entered into various agreements pursuant to which we provide, among other things, warranty, operations and maintenance and hosting services for TerreStar's ground-based communications equipment (the "TerreStar Agreements").
 In December 2017, we and DISH Network amended these agreements, effective as of January 1, 2018, to reduce certain pricing terms through December 31, 2023, and to modify certain termination provisions.
 DISH Network generally has the right to continue to receive warranty services from us for our products on a month-to-month basis unless terminated by DISH Network upon at least 21 days' written notice to us.
-DISH Network generally has the right to continue to receive operations and maintenance services from us on a quarter-toquarter basis unless operations and maintenance services are terminated by DISH Network upon at least 90 days' written notice to us.
+DISH Network generally has the right to continue to receive operations and maintenance services from us on a quarter-to-quarter basis unless terminated by DISH Network upon at least 90 days' written notice to us.
 The provision of hosting services will continue until May 2022.
 In addition, DISH Network generally may terminate any and all services for convenience subject to providing us with prior notice and/or payment of termination charges.
-In March 2020, we entered into an agreement with DISH Network (the "2020 Agreement") pursuant to which we added a service under the Amended and Restated Professional Services Agreement (as defined above) whereby we perform certain work and provide certain credits to amounts owed to us under the TerreStar Agreements in exchange for DISH Network's granting us rights to use certain satellite capacity under the Amended and Restated Professional Services Agreement.
+In March 2020, we entered into an agreement (as defined above) whereby we perform certain work and provide certain credits to amounts owed to us under the TerreStar Agreement.
+As a result, we and DISH Network's granting us rights to use certain satellite capacity under the Amended and Restated Professional Services Agreement.
 As a result, we and DISH Network amended the TerreStar Agreements to suspend our provision of warranty services to DISH Network from April 2020 through December 2020.
-Following the expiration of this suspension, we have recommenced providing warranty services to DISH Network.
-We incurred expenses of approximately \$900,000 payable to DISH Network under the 2020 Agreement for the year ended December 31, 2020.
-We earned revenue of approximately \$2.8 million from DISH Network under the TerreStar Agreements for the year ended December 31, 2020.
+Following the expiration of this suspension, we recommenced providing warranty services to DISH Network.
+We earned revenue of approximately \$3.7 million from DISH Network under the TerreStar Agreements for the year ended December 31, 2021.